Constituency Structure over Eojeol in Korean Treebanks

-Under the proposed scheme, eojeol are the sole terminals of constituency structure.
+Under the proposed scheme, eojeol are the {only} terminals of constituency structure.
 Each terminal is annotated with a universal part-of-speech label (UPOS) \citep{petrov-das-mcdonald:2012:LREC}, yielding terminals of the form \texttt{[UPOS [eojeol]]}.
-UPOS labels function as preterminal categories in the sense that they mediate between phrase-level constituency labels and surface eojeol, while remaining external to the internal morphological composition of the eojeol itself.
+UPOS labels function as preterminal categories: they mediate between phrase-level constituency labels and surface eojeol, while remaining external to the internal morphological composition of the eojeol itself.
 This design replaces morpheme-level terminals without collapsing syntactic and morphological information, thereby preserving both syntactic interpretability and cross-resource compatibility.

 The choice of UPOS as the preterminal category is motivated by both linguistic and practical considerations.
-From a linguistic perspective, UPOS categories are intended to capture broad syntactic classes that participate directly in phrase structure, such as nouns, verbs, adjectives, and adpositions.
-These categories abstract away from language-specific morphological detail and reflect how eojeol function in syntactic configurations, independent of their internal segmentation.
+From a linguistic perspective, UPOS categories provide broad syntactic classes {for classifying the distributional behavior of eojeol in phrase structure}, such as nouns, verbs, adjectives, and adpositions.
+These categories abstract away from language-specific morphological detail and characterize how eojeol function in syntactic configurations, independently of their internal segmentation.
 Annotating eojeol with UPOS therefore aligns preterminal categories with syntactic behavior rather than with morphological realization.

 From a resource and interoperability perspective, UPOS provides a stable and widely adopted inventory that facilitates comparison across corpora and formalisms.
 Because UPOS labels are shared across many treebanks and annotation schemes, especially in Universal Dependencies \citep{de-marneffe-etal-2021-universal}, their use at the preterminal level allows eojeol-based constituency trees to interface naturally with dependency resources, evaluation tools, and downstream applications that already rely on these labels.
 At the same time, restricting UPOS to the preterminal layer avoids overloading constituency structure with fine-grained distinctions that are better handled elsewhere.